Discovery of the neutron: Neutron physics in the 1930s

 Hahn and his collaborators had detected the splitting of uranium nuclei, made unstable by neutron absorption, into lighter elements.
 Meitner and Frisch also showed that the fission of each uranium atom would release about 200 MeV of energy.
 The discovery of fission electrified the global community of atomic physicists and the public.
 In their second publication on nuclear fission, Hahn and Strassmann predicted the existence and liberation of additional neutrons during the fission process.
 Frédéric Joliot and his team proved this phenomenon to be a chain reaction in March 1939.
-In 1945 Hahn received the 1944 Nobel Prize in Chemistry "for his discovery of the fission of heavy atomic nuclei."
+In 1945, Hahn received the 1944 Nobel Prize in Chemistry "for his discovery of the fission of heavy atomic nuclei".

 After 1939

 The discovery of nuclear fission at the end of 1938 marked a shift in the centers of nuclear research from Europe to the United States.
 Large numbers of scientists were migrating to the United States to escape the troubles and antisemitism in Europe and the looming war (See Jewish scientists and the Manhattan Project).
-The new centers of nuclear research were the universities in the United States, particularly Columbia University in New York and the University of Chicago where Enrico Fermi had relocated, and a secret research facility at Los Alamos, New Mexico, established in 1942, the new home of the Manhattan project.
-This wartime project was focussed on the construction of nuclear weapons, exploiting the enormous energy released by the fission of uranium or plutonium through neutron-based chain reactions.
+The new centers of nuclear research were the universities in the United States, particularly Columbia University in New York and the University of Chicago where Enrico Fermi had relocated, and a secret research facility at Los Alamos, New Mexico, established in 1942, the new home of the Manhattan Project.
+This wartime project was focused on the construction of nuclear weapons, using the enormous energy released by the fission of uranium or plutonium through neutron-based chain reactions.